sueszli/osue/exams/2022/exam 2/exam report summary.md

 - How is the development of unix kernel libraries different from the development of user space libraries? (you can't access extrenal libraries in the kernel)
 - What things are considered a file in unix?
 - What are unix drivers for? (hardware)
+- What kind of floating point number types are there in C? (float, double, long double - single precision, double precision, extended precision - they are always signed)
+- Which ways of inter process communication exist? (pipes, sockets, shared memory, ...)

 <br><br><br>